-Examines the physical, mental, social, and emotional development of persons from birth through 18 years.
+Examines how key topics and issues in child and adolescent psychology impact the spiritual, physical, mental, social, and emotional development of persons from conception to adolescence.
 Prerequisite: PSY 113 or EDU 223.

 PSY 273 Psychology and Education of the Exceptional Child (same as EDU 273)